 Our poultry welfare program includes strict procedures, welfare training for associates, regular auditing, video monitoring of areas where live poultry are handled, and USDA inspectors.
 Our USDA Process Verified Program provides an additional level of assurance, with documentation and reporting that is audited by the USDA.

 We are in the process of moving from conventional electrical stunning to CO2 stunning.
-We have one plant converted to C02 stunning and will complete a second by the end of 2017, then progress steadily across all our operations.
+We have one plant converted to C02 stunning and will be converting other facilities over time.

 With electrical stunning, the birds are first suspended upside down and close to each other in a darkened room, a process that helps reduce stress.
 They then quickly receive a mild electric shock to render them insensible.
 (Some birds may flutter their wings as an unconscious reflex.)
 The neck of the unconscious bird passes across a sharp place, which results in almost instantaneous death.
 (Any movement at this point is another example of unconscious reflex–“like a chicken with its head cut off.”)
 A person is assigned to ensure that this step is carried out properly and that no live birds enter the hot water bath that loosens feathers.
 USDA inspectors monitor compliance.